ShedHelp

 An ozone generator

-This device will, apparently, get rid of any odor you can think of if it’s left on long enough in a closed house/ apartment.
+This device will, apparently, get rid of any odor you can think of if it’s left on long enough in a closed shed or garage.
 I don’t know about the specifics of this procedure, but if you’re getting desperate it might be worth a shot.
 I can’t take any responsibility for what this might do to your home or your health.
 Just be sure to air out the home thoroughly after doing this because ozone is bad for your lungs In fact, you may be better going with an Ionizer like this one from ionFresh at Amazon if you go the commercial product route.

 Natural cleaners and odor removing products